ezsystems/commerce-documentation/docs/developer_manual/catalog/catalog_api/variantproductsnode_and_orderablevariantnode/variant_services.md

 !!! note

-    The type of Catalog Element is set by the [CatalogFactory](#) , so if you are using different types for your products, you have to extend the configuration.
+    The type of Catalog Element is set by the CatalogFactory, so if you are using different types for your products, you have to extend the configuration.

     ```
     silver_eshop.default.catalog_type: